 There should be a steering group or committee.
 In a small company, this might be the Executive Team.
 In a larger company, maybe an ‘oversight committee’.

 A purpose of this oversight group is to look at each team and evaluate whether it is doing ‘well enough’ to continue, when compared to other Teams and other opportunities.
 And, the Steering Committee can also help a Team resolve some conflicts (eg, two teams want the same person).

 Ex: One can also imagine that a manager for one team might not do his job in managing that team, so this committee is a backstop to that level of management.

 Each team should meet with and be reviewed by the steering committee once per month.
 (Yes, there could be other frequencies.)
 Usually these reviews should be brief.

 The steering committee needs good information to use to review and compare initiatives.
+Some facts.

 The Team can ask for, and the oversight group can offer, ‘help’.
 In Scrum, we typically talk in terms of fixing impediments.

 I strongly urge the whole Team be present when the steering committee reviews them.
 The Team can answer questions, and they can take any feedback ‘to the Team’ with less misunderstanding.
 Try to keep the communication clear.
 The Team feels respected, the Team also now feels responsible to the Oversight Committee.
 It might be ok, sometimes, if only the PO and the SM attend at the steering committee meeting.
 Maybe.
 But if we are in this together, then let’s be in this together.

 So, 3 ‘levels’ of management.
 (Plus a steering committee.)
 And that is enough.
 The poor Team needs time to actually do something, instead of being managed so much that they go crazy.